R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Comparisons of Model Performance and Sparseness

 3 of the 5 predictors are categorical – $STATENAME$ refers to the state in which the accident took place, $MAK\_MOD$ refers to the model of the vehicle, and $BODY\_TYP$ refers to the body type of the vehicle. $MONTH$ and $HOUR$ refer to the time of the accident.
 Number of unique categories: $STATENAME$ – 51, $MAK\_MOD$ – 886, $BODY\_TYP$ - 59.

-Once again, we perform a cross-testing to get a distribution of metrics on test data.
-This time, we split the data 5 times to get 5 separate sets of training-test.
-We perform a comparison of the same models used previously – once again, the Catboost is configured with a max depth of 1, to keep interactions out of the discussion.
+We perform a cross-testing to get a distribution of metrics on test data.
+We split the data 5 times to get 5 separate sets of training-test.
+We perform a comparison of the following models: